wickwirew/SideEffects/README.md

     }
 }
 ```
 There can also be multiple `SideEffect`s defined per action.
-So to coninute on the previous example, if I also wanted to display the `ItemDetailViewController` I could define another `SideEffect` to do so.
+So to coninute on the previous example, if I also wanted to display the item's view controller as well.
+I could define another `SideEffect` to do so.
 ```swift
 SideEffect(of: ItemSelected.self) { action, state, dispatch in
     dispatch(SetRouteAction(...))